israel-007/JBreeze/README.md

 Find the highest existing value for the 'id' field in the dataset, automatically assign the next value to the new record, and then insert the new record with this auto-generated ID.

+> [!NOTE]
-Important Notes:
+> Important Notes:
-* Primary Key is Optional: The second parameter, $primaryKey, is completely optional.
+> * Primary Key is Optional: The second parameter, $primaryKey, is completely optional.
 If you do not pass it, no auto-incrementing will occur, and the record will be inserted as you provide it.
-* Primary Key Validation: If a primary key is provided, jbreeze will validate that the key exists in the dataset and that its values are integers.
+> * Primary Key Validation: If a primary key is provided, jbreeze will validate that the key exists in the dataset and that its values are integers.
 If this is not the case, an error will be thrown.

 ## Dot Notation